 Transfer Limit

 Although there is no particular minimum transaction amount for both payment services, IMPS transactions have a maximum cap.
 However, NEFT transactions do not have a maximum limit.
-The maximum limit for each IMPS transaction is INR 200,000.
+Its now applicable for 2024, National Payments Corporation of India (NPCI) has increased maximum limit for IMPS transaction to 500,000₹.
+However, individual banks may impose their own limits depending on their policies.

 Service Availability